smclab/react-faceted-token-input/docs/usage.md

 <a name="renderToken"></a>
 ### renderToken(token) (Required)

-A function that given a token return a rendered token.
+A function that given a `token` returns a rendered token to use in the main component.

 ```javascript
   renderToken(token) {